keunwoochoi/keunwoochoi.github.io/blog/2024-05-11-nyu-student-projects.md

-# Brilliant Student Projects from NYU's Deep Learning for Media Course
+# My Brilliant Students and Their Projects from NYU's Deep Learning for Media Course

 Teaching "Deep Learning for Media" at NYU was super fun!
 It was my first time teaching a course.
 As other people have said, it is absolutely rewarding to communicate with those curious minds, such precious gems for people like me who are working in industry.